-Memorandum of Understanding: METRO Traffic Services re: Traffic Accident Investigations seconded by John Morrison to approve the Memorandum of Understanding between the East Hartford Police Department and the METRO Traffic Services Team, as attached to a memo dated March 30, 2022 from Michael P. Walsh, Mayor to Richard F. Kehoe, Town Council Chair.
+Memorandum of Understanding: METRO Traffic Services re: Traffic Accident Investigations to approve the Memorandum of Understanding between the East Hartford Police Department and the METRO Traffic Services Team, as attached to a memo dated March 30, 2022 from Michael P. Walsh, Mayor to Richard F. Kehoe, Town Council Chair.